-CLEARINGHOUSE This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, and the Office of Family Policy, Children and Youth, U.S. Department of Defense under Award No. 2010-48709-21867 $developed\ in\ collaboration\ with\ The\ Clearinghouse\ for\ Military\ Family\ Readiness\ at\ Penn\ State\ University.$ 5210 Healthy Children is adapted from Let's Go! www.letsgo.org.
+CLEARINGHOUSE This material is based upon work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, and the Office of Earnily Policy Children and York U.S. Department of Agriculture, and the Office of Family Policy, Children and Youth, U.S. Department of Defense under Award No. 2010-48709-21867 developed in collaboration with The Clearinghouse for Military Family Readiness at Penn State University.
+5210 Healthy Children is adapted from Let's Go! www.letsgo.org